Invisalign Cost: The Naked Truth and Money-Saving Tips on Invisalign as a Treatment Option, From the Experts

 Invisalign aligners are made of smooth and comfortable BPA-free plastic.
-Their patented SmartTrack(R) Invisalign(R) Aligner Materialis uniquely versatile and clinically proven to achieve greater than 75% improvement in overall tooth movement predictability compared to the clear aligners commonly used by other manufacturers.
+Their patented SmartTrack(R) Invisalign(R) Aligner Materialis are uniquely versatile, and clinically-proven to achieve greater than 75% improvement in overall tooth movement predictability, compared to the clear aligners commonly used by other manufacturers.

-According to most of our patients, wearing the aligners is comfortable and convenient.
-No significant lifestyle changes are required with Invisalign since the aligners can be easily removed when eating or brushing.
+According to our patients, wearing the aligners is generally comfortable and convenient.
+No significant lifestyle changes are required with Invisalign, since the aligners can be easily removed when eating or brushing.

 What’s more, Invisalign requires shorter in-office treatment visits compared to metal braces.

-We hope that the information here will help you to become a more informed consumer as you begin the journey to achieving the smile you have always dreamed of!
+We hope that the information here will help you to become a more informed consumer as you begin the journey towards achieving the smile you have always dreamed of!